captam3rica/gitNotes/github-cheates.md

 -   Show what revision and author last modified each line of a file: `$ git blame [file]`

 -   See change logs: `git log`

+## Ignoring Content

+-   `git config --global core.excludesfile`: check to see if a global ignore file is present

+-   `git config --global core.excludesfile '/etc/gitignore'`: use this file to ignore other files

+-   `vim .gitignore`: create an ignore file locally

+## Branching

+**Note**: make sure to tell `git` who you are.

+-   **`dev > qa > review > prod`**
+-   `git branch`: see current branch
+-   `git branch dev`: create a new branch "dev"
+-   `git checkout dev`: checkout the "dev" branch
+-   `git checkout -b dev`: create and move to branch "dev"

+## Merging

+-   `git push origin dev`: push "dev" repo on github
+-   `git push --all`: update and push all branches
+-   `git merge dev`: merge "dev" with current active branch

 ## Create a local git repository from a clone, either local or remote.